helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ```

 You can omit `@Data.Provider("jdbc")` when JDBC is the only Data code generator
 on the annotation processor path.
-Keep the annotation when the application
-uses more than one Data provider.
+If more than one Data code generator is
+present, each generator attempts to generate an implementation for every
+repository that omits `@Data.Provider`.
+Helidon does not infer the provider from
+the repository shape or its method annotations.
+Use `@Data.Provider("jdbc")` to
+select Data JDBC.

 ### JDBC Client Selection

 A repository uses the client named `@default` unless the repository interface
 selects another configured client with `@Jdbc.Client`.
-The preceding
+The `ContactRepository`
-`ContactRepository` selects `contacts`; this repository selects `audit`:
+example selects `contacts`.
+The following repository selects `audit`:

 ```java
 @Data.Repository